Potkin Small | F1 Kabocha Squash Seed

 TRANSPLANTING: Sow 2-3 seeds per 5cm container or plug flat about 3 weeks prior to transplanting.
 Thin to 1 plant/container or cell with scissors.
 Harden plants 4–7 days prior to transplanting.
 After danger of frost has passed, transplant out according to the spacing recommendations for each variety.
 Handle seedlings carefully; minimal root disturbance is best.

 DIRECT SEEDING: Sow 2 seeds at the appropriate spacing interval for the variety’s vine length, 13-25mm deep.
 Thin to 1 plant per spacing interval after seedlings are established.

-PLANT SPACING: Bush to short-vine habits generally require 15cm between-row spacing, while long-vine habits require 30cm between-row spacing.
+PLANT SPACING: Bush to short-vine habits generally require 2 metres between-row spacing, while long-vine habits require 4 metres between-row spacing.
 In-row spacing depends on fruit size and is generally: small, 45-60cm; medium, 60-90cm; large, 90-120cm.

 DISEASES: Common cucurbit diseases include powdery mildew, downy mildew, bacterial wilt, and phytophthora.
 Avoid problems with adequate soil drainage, good air flow, insect pest control, and crop rotation.

 INSECT PESTS: Cucumber beetles, squash bugs, and vine borers are all common pests for cucurbits.
 Protect young plants with floating row cover.
 Squash bug eggs found on the undersides of leaves may be crushed by hand.
 For vine borers, cut out of vines and hill soil over the wound.
 Keep field borders mowed and remove plant refuse in autumn; spring plow to bury pupae.
 Pyrethrin sprays may offer some control.